 The fixed brake caliper

-The brake pads are pushed against the disc using one or more pistons located on either side of the disc.
+The brake pads are pushed against the disc using one or more pistons on either side.
 Usually, the fixed caliper is used on performance cars.

 The floating or sliding brake caliper